04 July 2023

 Highlight: Always favor non-blocking I/O over blocking I/O.

-See also: Swoole: Is it Node in PHP?
+- Swoole: Is it Node in PHP or am I wrong?

 Let’s briefly explain what Event Loop is and how it works.
-Previously, I’ve mentioned that you need some kind of “manager” to be able to handle asynchronous operations.
+Previously, I’ve mentioned that you need some kind of “manager” to be able to handle async programming or asynchronous operations.
 That’s precisely what Event Loop does.
-Let’s take a look at an example of an asynchronous operation.
+Let’s take a look at an example of an async operation.